satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 In the long run, the review process should not be limited to publication, but should be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005; see Figure 1).

+Where there is concern about …

+reviewers could be drawn from the general public, funding agencies, focus groups, or within the authors’ institutions.

+.
 This would facilitate collaborative research and mirror open source project development closely.
 Such a process would also ensure that optimal decisions are taken at every stage in the evolution of a project, thus improving the quality of any scientific investigation.
 The proposed system can integrate collaborative authoring and editing (e.g., Google docs; annotum.org - Leubsdorf Jr, 2011), reviewing and discussion of scientific ideas and investigations.
 We envision a system where the distinction between authors and reviewers is replaced simply by a quantitative measure of contribution and scientific impact, especially as reviewers can act as collaborators who play a critical role in improving the quality and therefore the impact of scientific work.
 Furthermore, since this system captures the entire history of activity related to this collaborative process, one can refer to any specific version of an evolving article\ :sup:``[i] <#cmnt9>`_`\  and the contributions of authors and reviewers at any given instance.

 Changing the review process in ways outlined in this article should lead to better science by turning each article into a public forum for